colindembovsky/pipelines-as-code/readme.md

 While this first example is fairly simple, it shows the anatomy of a basic pipeline.
 Most pipelines will have these components:

 1. Name – though often this is skipped (if it is skipped, a date-based name is generated automatically)
-1. Trigger – more on triggers later, but without an explicity trigger, there’s an implicit “trigger on every commit to any path from any branch in this repo”
+1. Trigger – more on triggers later, but without an explicity trigger, there’s an implicit "trigger on every commit to any path from any branch in this repo"
-1. Variables – these are “inline” variables (more on other types of variables later)
+1. Variables – these are "inline" variables (more on other types of variables later)
 1. Job – every pipeline must have at least one job
 1. Pool – you configure which pool (queue) the job must run on
-1. Checkout – the “checkout: self” tells the job which repository (or repositories if there are multiple checkouts) to checkout for this job
+1. Checkout – the "checkout: self" tells the job which repository (or repositories if there are multiple checkouts) to checkout for this job
-1. Steps – the actual tasks that need to be executed: in this case a “script” task (script is an alias) that can run inline scripts
+1. Steps – the actual tasks that need to be executed: in this case a "script" task (script is an alias) that can run inline scripts

 We’ll cover some other components later, such as:
 1. Resources – references to other repos, either for code or for templates
-1. Stages – jobs can be grouped together into logical “stages”
+1. Stages – jobs can be grouped together into logical "stages"
 1. Templates – reusable jobs or sets of steps
 1. Deployments – special jobs that execute against an environment
 1. Download – for downloading pipeline artifacts